The character list for the manga Cat's Eye.

 - Overshadowed by Awesome: He often comes near capturing Cat's Eye, and he's the only cop who has ever grabbed one of them.

 - Screw Destiny: Toshio's usual answer to the Blonde Cat's Eye declaration that You Can't Fight Fate: he's in love with Hitomi, and to hell with fate's will.

-- Why Did It Have To Be Female Underwear?: Terrified of female underwear due a childhood trauma.
+- Why Did It Have to Be Snakes?: Terrified of female underwear due a childhood trauma.

-An elite officers who moved to the Inunari Precint from the headquarters, and Hitomi rival in love.
+An elite officer who moved to the Inunari Precinct from the headquarters, and Hitomi's rival in love.